Frequently Asked Questions

 1. What do I do if I have a bachelors degree in another field?

 You must have completed the courses listed as prerequisites, or their equivalents, before entering the graduate program.
 The Department of Communication Disorders now offers a new post-baccalaureate Certificate Program in Foundations of Communication Disorders by application.
-The program is designed for students who intend to apply to graduate programs in communication disorders, but have completed a major in a different field.
+The program is designed for students who intend to apply to the graduate program in communication disorders, but have completed a major in a different field.
 The key features of the program are: a core of undergraduate coursework and observation experiences in communication disorders tailored to students’ backgrounds and needs, ongoing advisement, and the ability to complete a portion of the program online.

 See more information about the Post-BA Certificate Program.